knative/client/docs/cmd/kn_domain_describe.md

 ```

-  # Show details of for the domain 'hello.example.com (Beta)'
+  # Show details of for the domain 'hello.example.com'
   kn domain describe hello.example.com
 ```